|Coronavirus (COVID-19) FAQS|

 In those circumstances, employers may find that they need to refuse some holiday requests in order to meet staffing needs.
 If they do so, employers will then need to be mindful of their obligation to enable all employees to take their annual leave – usually, this must be during the relevant holiday year, but (as discussed at question 2(b), above), regulations introduced on 27 March allow workers to carry forward up to four weeks’ annual leave into the next two leave years, if they have been unable to take it due to Covid-19.

 Some employers are encouraging employees to take a pro-rata amount of annual leave rather than storing it up.
-Even though the current lockdown means that holiday travel is not possible, there may still be some benefit to employees in having a period of relaxation away from work.
+Even though holiday travel to certain countries may not be possible, there is still a benefit to employees in having a period of relaxation away from work, especially as lockdown restrictions are easing and employees will be able to enjoy leisure activities.
 In this regard, it is worth noting that the Government guidance on holiday entitlement and pay during coronavirus makes clear that employers can still require employees to take holiday on specified dates, notwithstanding the Covid-19 pandemic, by giving notice in accordance with the WTR.
 The required notice is double the number of days’ holiday you want the employee to take.
-(Note, this guidance also applies where employees are on furlough, although certain additional issues need to be considered – see questions 21 and 21(a) of the FAQs on ‘Furlough under the Coronavirus Job Retention Scheme’ for details.)
+(Note, this guidance also applies where employees are on furlough, although certain additional issues need to be considered – see question 26(b) of the FAQs on ‘Furlough under the Revised Coronavirus Job Retention Scheme' for details.)

 Employers may be unsure whether they can progress a disciplinary or grievance process, e.g. by conducting investigations while home-working, and holding hearings remotely via Skype or Zoom, where key employees are working from home or are furloughed.
 Here, we consider the potential issues such action could raise.